 Compliance with the requirements of the two foregoing new award conditions will be an authorized and priority purpose of the award.
 The reasonable costs (to the extent not reimbursed under any other federal program) of developing and putting into place statutes, rules, regulations, policies, or practices as required by these conditions, and to honor any duly authorized request from DHS that is encompassed by these conditions, will be allowable costs under the award.”

-Further, special condition #55 of the FY2017 awards read in part:
+Further, special condition #55 of each jurisdiction’s FY17 award reads in part:

 - A State statute, or a State rule, -regulation, -policy, or -practice, must be in place that is designed to ensure that agents of the United States acting under color of federal law in fact are given to access any State (or State-contracted) correctional facility for the purpose of permitting such agents to meet with individuals who are (or are believed by such agents to be) aliens and to inquire as to such individuals' right to be or remain in the United States.